 A spline is fitted independently to each of the input traces.
-The spline has a sampling frequency Δf_w and the raw waveform has an acquisition sampling of Δf_s .
-The over-sampling applied is defined by the ratio Δf_s ./ Δf_w ..
-The set f_w spline sampling frequency MUST BE a multiple of the Trace sampling frequency (i.e. a 2MHz signal can have a spline of e.g. 4MHz but not e.g. 5MHz).
-The CCR routines allow two traces with different acquisition sampling frequency is the same for both).
-For this to be performed the spline sampling frequency MUST BE a multiple of 2MHZ and 3MHz respectively can have a spline of e.g. 6MHz applied, but not e.g. 4MHz).
+The spline has a sampling frequency $\Delta f_w$ and the raw waveform has an acquisition sampling of $\Delta f_s$ .
+The over-sampling applied is defined by the ratio $\Delta f_s$ ./ $\Delta f_w$ ..
+The set $f_w$ spline sampling frequency MUST BE a multiple of the Trace sampling frequency (i.e. a 2MHz signal can have a spline of e.g. 4MHz but not e.g. 5MHz).
+The CCR routines allow two traces with different acquisition sampling frequencies to be processed for their CCR when splines are fitted to both (as the spline sampling frequency is the same for both).
+For this to be performed the spline sampling frequency MUST BE a multiple of both of the Trace sampling frequencies (i.e. two signals of 2MHZ and 3MHz respectively can have a spline of e.g. 6MHz applied, but not e.g. 4MHz).